 This course traces the design and technical production of scenery as environments for theatrical performance from concept through opening night.
 Areas covered include set and lighting design, technical production, and costume design.
 This course will provide the liberal arts student with an exploration of the creative process.
 Lab arranged.
-This course is offered in the fall semester.
+This course is offered in the spring semester.
+Prerequisites: None.